-Our netball girls excelled lat year, as was proven in the Derby Day against Clarendon Park, when virtually all the teams won.
+Our netball girls has excelled in 2022, as was proven in the Derby Day against Clarendon Park, when virtually all the teams won.

 "Looking back, 1995 became a story of a New South Africa, finding its identity through sport." - Francois Pienaar

 u/13A – Mr. J. Smit & Mr. W. Shaw